-A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore aren't that hard to find if you know where to look!
+A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore aren't hard to find if you know where to look!

 You might think you know the ins and outs of this city, from breakfast spots to swanky rooftop restos and hot venues for ladies’ nights.
 But have you heard of a bar without a menu or a hidden watering hole in a mall?
 To help you make the most of your nights out, we’ve searched high and low to uncover these hidden bars in Singapore that are slightly off the beaten path.

-Cool hidden bars in Singapore
+The coolest hidden bars in Singapore

 3. The Dragon Chamber